Creativity Is Not Innovation (But You Need Both)

-Take the invention of Starbucks’ Frappuccino drink, for example.
-The story started in Santa Monica, California in the early 1990s, when a member of staff invented a new drink which was sent to the top managers but was in the end rejected.
-Because of this rejection, the Frappuccino, another drink invented later, was sold to local customers quietly without permission from headquarters, at the request of the executive who invented it.
-And the rest is history.
-Frappuccino quickly became popular and the management group implemented the idea across the whole company.
+Take the invention of Starbucks’ Frappuccino drink for example.
+The story started in Santa Monica, California in the early 1990s.
+When a staff member invented a new drink which was proposed to the top managers, and it was eventually rejected.
+Due to the rejection, the Frappuccino was sold to the local customers quietly without permission from headquarters.
+And then, Frappuccino quickly became popular, so the management group implemented this idea to the whole company.
 According to Howard Behar, Starbucks’ vice president of sales and operations at the time, the success should be credited to someone who was allowed and even encouraged to experiment with a new product that deviated from the company’s core product line.

 After reading this article, we want to know your opinion.
 Please share your responses with your fellow students in the comments!